fejo-dk/asset-pipeline/README.md

 # An Asset Pipeline

-An asset pipeline is a set of tools that handles your frontend files (JavaScript, CSS, Images and Fonts) for you.
+An asset pipeline is a set of tools that handles your front-end files (JavaScript, CSS, images and fonts) for you.
 This project does some preprocessing on them:

 * JavaScript files are compiled to a single, minified JavaScript file using its dependency graph.
 In addition, they are compiled from modern JavaScript (ES2015) to JavaScript that runs in almost all browsers.
 * You write SCSS which is compiled to a single, minified CSS file.
 In addition, the CSS attributes are prefixed with vendor specific prefixes according to your configuration.